Prajwallnaik/DataCo-Business-Intelligence-and-Analytics/README.md

 On-Time Delivery Percentage and Average Shipping Delay

-Tools and Technologies
+Tools Used

-Power BI (DAX, Power Query)
+Power BI

+DAX and Power Query

-Data Modeling and Transformation
+Data modeling and transformation

-Interactive Visualizations and Maps
+Interactive visuals, filters, and drill-downs

-KPI Cards, Filters, and Drill-downs

-Dataset

-Source: DataCo Supply Chain Dataset

-Scope: Sales, finance, and logistics data across regions, categories, and time

-Objective

-To deliver a business-ready BI dashboard that enables performance monitoring, bottleneck identification, and strategic decision-making through actionable insights.

-Dashboard Overview

-The solution consists of three integrated dashboards—Sales, Finance, and Supply Chain—featuring KPI cards, trend analysis, categorical comparisons, and geographic visualizations.